Languages of Bangladesh: Non-Indo-Aryan languages

-The indigenous languages of the region are members of the Austroasiatic, Dravidian and Tibeto-Burman families.
+The Non-Indo-Aryan indigenous languages of the region are members of the Austroasiatic, Dravidian and Tibeto-Burman families.
 Most of these languages are spoken in mountainous areas.

 Austroasiatic languages

 While the more widely spoken and better-known Austroasiatic languages are spoken in Southeast Asia (e.g. Khmer and Vietnamese), smaller languages of that family are spoken by indigenous communities of northern and eastern Bangladesh.
 There are two branches of Austro-Asiatic represented in Bangladesh.